 It is rather rare that you meet someone, hit it off right away and end up talking about life, the universe and everything.
-Surprisingly, none of the answers are 42.
+Surprisingly, none of the answers is 42.
 Unsurprisingly, the questions are legion.

 There are two ways for me to learn more about myself: contemplation and conversation.
 I have a penchant for the former simply because I’m an introvert with a lot of alone time.
 And I find that I do know myself quite well, but I would not claim that I know myself fully or completely, because there’s a lot of potential to learn about oneself through another.
 That is where conversation comes in.
-(Let’s keep it simple, because there are other ways in which we can learn more about ourselves through another that doesn’t involve conversation.)
+(Let’s keep it simple because there are other ways in which we can learn more about ourselves through another that doesn’t involve conversation.)

-Through conversation we may voice thoughts previously unspoken.
+Through conversation, we may voice thoughts previously unspoken.
 We find validation or discourse that allows us to further examine thoughts we’ve been having but couldn’t form completely, with any sort of conclusion.

 And it’s oddly difficult to hold up a mirror to ourselves.
 The best we can usually do is not to lie to ourselves, but it helps infinitely more to have someone hold up a mirror and show you what they see.
 Because we can never see ourselves through the eyes of another.
 They have to show us what they see.

 I learned an enormous amount of things last night during the course of what turned out to be a nearly non-stop conversation of almost five hours.
 And I did not just learn a great many things about my conversation partner, but about myself.
 I’ve not had a talk like that in far too long.
-Needless to say I walked away from the evening with a gazillion thoughts.
+Needless to say, I walked away from the evening with a gazillion thoughts.

 Most of these thoughts and the things I learned are mine to keep and perhaps to share with the one who caused them.
 But I’ve also arrived at a conclusion that I felt the strong urge to write about.
-Because it’s the urge to write that woke me up with vengeance this morning after barely five hours of sleep.
+Because it’s the urge to write that woke me up with a vengeance this morning after barely five hours of sleep.

 I write every single day, mostly for my clients, and there’s not an awful amount of creativity involved.
 That I have been bottling up.
 I’ve been holding it in and keeping it to myself.
 But over the last few weeks and, oddly enough, even more so since the beginning of the New Year I have found that I need to let it out.
 Need to let it go.